A Guide to Office Furniture Color Psychology and Workplace Productivity

 • Avoid excessive contrast in small spaces

-Mistakes to Avoid in Office Color Design
+Mistakes to Avoid When Choosing Office Colors

 • Overusing bold colors like red or bright yellow